Echinopsis pachanoi: Taxonomy

+Echinopsis pachanoi was first described as the species Trichocereus pachanoi by Britton and Rose in 1920.
+It was reduced to the variety of T. macrogonus var. pachanoi in 2012.
+It was said to be distinguished from T. macrogonus var. macrogonus by the smaller number of spines per areole, and by usually being somewhat shorter with more slender stems.
+As of November 2025, Plants of the World Online regarded Trichocereus as a synonym of Echinopsis, and reinstated the original name Echinopsis pachanoi.

 Traditional uses

-Echinopsis pachanoi has a long history of being used in Andean traditional medicine.
+Echinopsis pachanoi is known by many names throughout South America such as achuma, huachuma, wachuma, aguacolla, hahuacollay, lapituq, tsuná, San Pedro or giganton.
+It has a long history of being used in Andean traditional medicine.

 Archaeological studies have found evidence of use going back two thousand years, to Moche culture, Nazca culture, and Chavín culture.
 Although Roman Catholic church authorities after the Spanish conquest attempted to suppress its use, this failed, as shown by the Christian element in the common name "San Pedro cactus" – Saint Peter cactus.
 The name is attributed to the belief that just as St Peter holds the keys to heaven, the effects of the cactus allow users "to reach heaven while still on earth."

+In Peruvian shamanism, called mesa norteña, healers (curanderos) boil the San Pedro cactus, with spines removed, into a bitter drink called cimora, often mixed with tobacco to enhance spiritual visions.
+This brew helps shamans gain "vista" (magical vision) to diagnose illnesses, cleanse spirits, and connect with ancestors or nature spirits at sacred sites like the Las Huaringas lagoons.
+The practice also exists in Ecuador, Bolivia, and parts of Chile and Argentina, where indigenous groups like the yachakkuna use San Pedro for healing and spiritual guidance.

+The early 2000s saw the first major international coverage of traditional plant medicine in publications such as The New York Times Magazine and National Geographic Adventure, which featured the Blue Morpho retreat center.

 In 2022, the Peruvian Ministry of Culture declared the traditional use of San Pedro cactus in northern Peru as cultural heritage.

 Alkaloids

-The San Pedro cactus contains a number of alkaloids, including the well-studied chemical mescaline (from 0.053% up to 4.7% of dry cactus weight), and also 3,4-dimethoxyphenethylamine, 3-Methoxytyramine, 4-hydroxy-3-methoxyphenethylamine, 4-hydroxy-3,5-dimethoxyphenethylamine, anhalonidine, anhalinine, hordenine, and tyramine.
+Echinopsis pachanoi contains a number of alkaloids (especially cactus alkaloids), including the well-studied chemical mescaline (from 0.053% up to 4.7% of dry cactus weight), and also 3,4-dimethoxyphenethylamine, 3-Methoxytyramine, 4-hydroxy-3,5-dimethoxyphenethylamine, anhalonidine, anhalinine, hordenine, and tyramine.

-Mescaline is a psychedelic drug and entheogen, which is also found in some other species of genus Echinopsis (i.e. Echinopsis lageniformis, Echinopsis peruviana, and Echinopsis scopulicola) and the species Lophophora williamsii (peyote).
+Mescaline is a psychedelic drug and entheogen, which is also found in some other species of the genus Echinopsis (e.g. Echinopsis lageniformis and Echinopsis tacaquirensis) and the species Lophophora williamsii (peyote).
 Mescaline induces a psychedelic state comparable to those produced by LSD and psilocybin, but with unique characteristics.
+According to a research project in the Netherlands, ceremonial San Pedro use seems to be characterized by relatively strong spiritual experiences, and low incidence of challenging experiences.

 Anecdotal evidence suggests that the highest concentration of active substances is found in the layer of green photosynthetic tissue just beneath the skin.
+Mescaline is not evenly distributed within single specimens of San Pedro cactus.